 You can compare standard and fixed tariffs using our energy price comparison tool.
 This includes a filter for ‘green plans’ that shows renewable energy tariffs, which makes it easier if you want to switch energy supplier to one that supplies green power.

 Yes, but there aren’t many suppliers and if you compare energy deals, you’ll find that 100% green gas is often more expensive than standard gas.
 A lot of green tariffs use carbon offsetting instead to reduce the carbon footprint of their subscribers’ gas consumption.

-The main ways of generating green energy are solar power and wind.
-You can install equipment at home to generate your own energy supply:
+The main ways of generating renewable energy are wind and solar power.
+You can install equipment at home to generate your own green power supply:

 There are lots of other ways to create renewable energy, and many are used on a larger scale, like:

-Hydroelectricity which converts energy from water, like rivers or streams
+Hydroelectricity which converts energy from the movement of water, like rivers or streams

 Biomass like crops, manure, or wood which can be burned for heat